 - Analyzing any available surveillance or dashcam video footage

-You’ll need to notify the police and your insurance company of the accident, as they both can help to investigate the accident and identify the other driver.
-If you hire a Birmingham hit-and-run accident attorney, they can also assist with the investigation.
+You’ll need to notify the police and your insurance company of the accident, as they can help investigate the accident and identify the other driver.
+If you hire our Birmingham hit-and-run accident attorney, they can also assist with the investigation.

 - Getting justice in your case